- 2 Cornish game hens (20 to 24 ounces each)

 - 6 small red potatoes, halved

-- Gently lift skin from hen breasts and place sage leaves under the skin.
+- Preheat oven to 375°.
+Gently lift skin from hen breasts and place sage leaves under skin.
 Place lemon wedges and a third of the onions in the cavities.
 Tuck wings under hens; tie legs together.
 Place in a small greased roasting pan.

-- Bake at 375° for 30 minutes.
+- Bake 30 minutes.
 Add potatoes and remaining onions to pan.
 Brush hens with remaining butter mixture.
-Bake 40-45 minutes longer or until meat juices run clear and potatoes are tender.
+Bake 40-45 minutes longer or until a thermometer inserted in thickest part of thigh reads 170°-175° and potatoes are tender.

 Sort By :